vinces24/Hangman/README.md

-Fully functional hangman game based on PyGame
+Purely self-developed hangman game based on PyGame, a python library.
+Used public data to collect most common words in english language and thus randomly choose a word for the game.
+Forced to use file parsing and writing.